MooersLab/writingProgress2022/README.md

 alias wpc='openc https://docs.google.com/spreadsheets/d/<insert workbook specific code>'
 ```

-I create a worksheet for each writing project.
+I created a worksheet for each writing project.
 I enter the number of words written and time spent on a given day in the sheet for a specific project.
 There is a column for comments where I might describe my accomplishments or problems.
 Filling in the comment column is optional.